hliu5259/horvathslab/README.md

 ### Description

-For each of the samples processed through seurat1-1.R script seurat1-2.R filters the unwanted cells as specified in the <sample_feauture_list>, and clusters the cells using the SCTransform function of Seurat (v.3.0 or later), after which assigns cell-types to those clusters using SingleR.
+For each of the samples processed through seurat1-1.R script seurat1-2.R filters the unwanted cells as specified in the `sample_feauture_list`, and clusters the cells using the SCTransform function of Seurat (v.3.0 or later), after which assigns cell-types to those clusters using SingleR.

 ### Input
--s <sample_feauture_list>
+#### -s <sample_feauture_list>:
-: A list containing the sample_id, minimum # of genes/cell (nfeature_min), maximum # of genes/cell (nfeature_max), maximum percentage of mitochondrial genes/cell
+A list containing the sample_id, minimum # of genes/cell (nfeature_min), maximum # of genes/cell (nfeature_max), and maximum percentage of mitochondrial genes/cell.

 Example:
 ```